AaltoRSE/speech2text/README.md

 bin/deploy cli ood
 ```

 or only the other if only one needs updating.
+To test the OOD app, you can install using `ood-dev` to install the OOD sandbox app.

 Check the contents of the script for details.